tastyigniter/ti-ext-broadcast/README.md

 ## Getting started

-1. Navigate to _Admin > System > Settings > Broadcast Events_ to configure the extension.
+1. Navigate to _Admin > Manage > Settings > Broadcast Events_ to configure the extension.
 You will need to enter your Pusher App ID, Pusher Key, and Pusher Secret.
 2. You must configure and run a queue worker to process broadcast jobs.
 You can read more about this in the [Queue worker section of the TastyIgniter installation documentation](https://tastyigniter.com/docs/installation#setting-up-the-queue-deamon).

 ## Usage